-• Research examining the unconscious influence on conscious decisions suggests the unconscious brain makes the choice split seconds before the conscious brain "decides."
+Research on unconscious influence over conscious decisions suggests the unconscious brain makes the choice split seconds before the conscious brain "decides."

 Steps of Change

 - Awareness, Understanding, Acceptance, and Conscious replacement of old patterns of thoughts, feelings and behaviors are replaced with newer healthier ones forming new, healthy cellular pathways. - Insight leads to choices, choices lead to changes and changes lead to liberation. - 6.
 Human behavior is multidimensional.
 The positive and negative aspects of life's events form our past which will shape our neurological, cognitive, and emotional responses to current events: our present.
 Our past creates a reality of the present which acts as a GPS to our future.